CV XE GIS Home Page

 Paper maps developed by individual states were sent to the U.S. Bureau of the Census.
 The Census Bureau digitized the maps and transferred the resulting data into the Census Bureau's TIGER System.
 The TIGER (Topologically Integrated Geographic Encoding and Referencing) System is used by the Census Bureau as a way of tabulating address-oriented data.
 Once the school district maps were a part of the TIGER system, each of the nation's 6.5 million census blocks could be uniquely associated with their respective school districts.

-In 1992, the National Center for Education Statistics contracted with MESA to develop the School District Data Book.
-It would be MESA's responsibility to assemble the raw data into the databases that became a part of the SDDB and to design and develop the software to meet the goals of the Department of Education for utility and ease of use.
+In 1992, the National Center for Education Statistics contracted with ProximityOne to develop the School District Data Book.
+It would be ProximityOne's responsibility to assemble the raw data into the databases that became a part of the SDDB and to design and develop the software to meet the goals of the Department of Education for utility and ease of use.

 1990 Census School District Special Tabulation

-The Census Bureau delivered the school district special tabulation files to MESA on approximately 200 high density magnetic tape reels.
-MESA transformed the census special tabulation data into a database structure suitable for CD-ROM and microcomputer use.
+The Census Bureau delivered the school district special tabulation files to ProximityOne on approximately 200 high density magnetic tape reels.
+ProximityOne transformed the census special tabulation data into a database structure suitable for CD-ROM and microcomputer use.

 Additional Statistical Data Sources

-In 1993-94, MESA acquired two non- decennial census data files and integrated these into the SDDB CD-ROM framework.
+In 1993-94, ProximityOne acquired two non- decennial census data files and integrated these into the SDDB CD-ROM framework.
 Described in more detail below, these files include:

 • administrative data from the NCES 1989-90 Common Core of Data (data on teachers, schools and students) and